Yorubaname/yorubaname-website/README.md

 The embedded ElasticSearch module will by default create a "data" directory in the root directory where the application runs from and use this as the location to store data.
 This directory location can be configured to somewhere else by supplying the preferred directory through the `es.data.path` in the application.properties

+### Exploring the REST API

+The documentation for the API endpoints can be accessed by running the application and navigating to `http://localhost:8081/swagger-ui.html`

 ### Running the Yorubaname Dashboard app